Jefferson Airplane: 1966–1967: Commercial breakthrough

 The next night, Anderson's successor, Grace Slick made her first appearance.
 Slick had seen the Airplane at the Matrix in 1965, and her previous group, the Great Society, had often supported them in concert.

 Slick's recruitment proved pivotal to the Airplane's commercial breakthrough—she possessed a powerful and supple contralto voice that complemented Balin's and was well-suited to the group's amplified psychedelic music.
 A former model, her good looks and stage presence greatly enhanced the group's live impact.
 "White Rabbit" was written by Slick while she was still with The Great Society.
 The first album she recorded with Jefferson Airplane was Surrealistic Pillow, its 1967 breakout album.
 Slick provided two songs from her previous group: her own "White Rabbit" and "Somebody to Love", written by her brother-in-law Darby Slick.
 Both songs became breakout successes for Jefferson Airplane and have ever since been associated with that band.

 The Great Society had recorded an early version of "Somebody to Love" (under the title "Someone to Love") as the B-side of their only single, "Free Advice", produced by Sylvester Stewart (soon to become famous as Sly Stone).
 It reportedly took more than 50 takes to achieve a satisfactory rendition.
 The Great Society split up in late 1966 and played its last show on September 11.
 Soon after, Slick was asked to join Jefferson Airplane by Casady (whose musicianship was a major influence on her decision) and her Great Society contract was bought out for $750.

 In December 1966, Jefferson Airplane was featured in a Newsweek article about the booming San Francisco music scene, one of the first in a welter of similar media reports that prompted a massive influx of young people to the city and contributed to the commercialization of hippie culture.

 Publicity photo of Jefferson Airplane, 1967.
-From left: Jack Casady, Jorma Kaukonen, Marty Balin (seen in window frame), Spencer Dryden, Paul Kantner, Grace Slick.
+From left: Jack Casady, Jorma Kaukonen, Grace Slick, Marty Balin (seen in window frame), Spencer Dryden, Paul Kantner.